 Golden lines such as ‘almost every time someone gives me a present, it ends up making me sad’ or ‘I’m not too crazy about sick people anyway’; remind me for example, of my favourite comment to come out of my then 14 year old cousin’s mouth – ‘I hate having to tell old people that their food sucks’.

-For those of you who are unfamiliar, in The Catcher in the Rye Holden has just found out that he is being kicked out of another school.
-He decides to leave early before his parents have been notified, go to New York for a few days, then head home after his parents have had ‘the opportunity to thoroughly digest the news’.
+For those of you who are unfamiliar; in The Catcher in the Rye Holden has just found out that he is being kicked out of another school.
+He decides to leave early before his parents have been notified, and go to New York for a few days, giving his parents ‘the opportunity to thoroughly digest the news’ before he comes back.

 I loved this book and I really wish I had read it while I was still in High School (cause it wouldn’t have hurt me to be ever so slightly, less of a goody-goody).
-A few of the reasons Holden’s on this list include
+A few of the reasons Holden is on this list include:

 - having pride in his lying ability – ‘I’m the most terrific liar you ever saw in your life’